valentinelanger/au_chevet_de_lart/README.md

 while - with a ton of humor - referencing the so-called 'death of painting'.

 In the `main.py` file, you’ll find the code that drives the motor's steps.
-It calls the two other files that are part of the physical computing course at La Villa Arson.
+It calls the two other files that are part of the physical computing course at La Villa Arson : https://github.com/jlp6k/art-programming_physical-computing/.

 The hardest part of the project is actually fixing the threaded rod perfectly onto the wood.
 It’s very difficult to center it so the syringe is pushed correctly.